ipfs-inactive/blog/README.md

 - `tags` - don't appear to be used right now, but set them anyone, as we'll want to add a "see more posts like this one" feature one day.
 - `url` - can be used to override the post url if needed.

-We have a process for creating and reviewing content before it gets published.

-**Please review [PIPELINE.md](./PIPELINE.md) for the details.**
+We have a process for creating and reviewing content before it gets published. **Please review [PIPELINE.md](./PIPELINE.md) for the details.**

 ### Editing

+Submit a Github PR with your changes, and request a review.

 1. Make a change to a file
 2. Add and commit.
-3. `make`
-4. `$ ipfs add -r public`
-  Only if you want a preview for other people (you can just use `make dev` for previewing locally.).
-The path is `public`, in the website and the blog.
-  The daemon needs to be running for others to access it, or to access it through a gateway.
-5. Push to remote branch.
+3. Push to a remote branch.
-6. Make a pull request to `master`.
+4. Make a pull request to `master`.
-7. Get it merged following review from _another_ member.
-8. `$ git checkout master && git pull origin master`
+5. Request a review from another member of the IPFS org.

 ### Publishing

+We add the static site to IPFS, Pin it to our IPFS Cluster, and then update the DNSLink for the domain.

+**You will need an access a DigitalOcean access token** with permission to edit records on blog.ipfs.io to update the site.

+6. `$ git checkout master && git pull origin master`
 7. `$ ipfs daemon`
 8. `$ make publish`
   Now anyone who has the hash can access.
-10. Go to IRC: Use pinbot to pin the new hash across our IPFS cluster.
+10. Use pinbot on IRC to pin the new hash across our IPFS cluster.

       `$ !pin <hash> <label>`

-  Use the label `blog`, to keep to tradition.
+  Use the label `blog` to keep the tradition.

 11. Run `$ make publish-to-domain` to update the DNSLink on blog.ipfs.io

-You will need access to DigitalOcean for this to work.
-You will then need to use the token.
-This will take a few minutes for DNS to propogate.
+It will take a few minutes for the DNS update to propagate.

 ## Contribute